-So you want to look cute and wear 3-inch heels.
-Or you want to wear fancy leather brown shoes ala Leonardo DiCaprio from The Great Gatsby.
-You will definitely look cute in those, but your feet will hate you.
+So you want to wear 3-inch heels or your new fancy (and stiff) leather oxfords.
+You’ll definitely look striking in those, but your feet will hate you.

 The Las Vegas Strip is about three miles, starting from Mandalay Bay to Encore.
 Walking the Strip will take about one hour one-way, assuming you don’t make any stops (which is hard to do amidst all the good distractions).
 Think about that the next time you go shopping for your Vegas outfits.
 You need at least one comfy shoe.